 Fraction Knapsack

-We have
+We have:

-Items =
+Items =, Weights =, Values =

 If a fraction of the i-th item is selected, then:

-Profit earned:
+Profit Earned

-Weight added to the knapsack:
+Weight Added to the Knapsack

 Thus the total profit earned is: